Cello Concerto No. 2 (Shostakovich)

 Dmitri Shostakovich wrote his Cello Concerto No. 2, Op.
 126, in 1966 in the Crimea.
-Like the first concerto, it was written for Mstislav Rostropovich, who gave the premiere in Moscow under Yevgeny Svetlanov on 25 September 1966 at the composer's 60th birthday concert.
+Like the First Cello Concerto, it was written for Mstislav Rostropovich, who gave the premiere in Moscow under Yevgeny Svetlanov on 25 September 1966 at the composer's 60th birthday concert.
 The concerto is sometimes listed as in the key of G, but the score gives no such indication.

 Along with the Eleventh String Quartet, the Preface to the Complete Works, and the Seven Romances on Texts by Alexander Blok, the Second Cello Concerto signals the beginning of Shostakovich's late style.

 Composition

 Like the Fourth Symphony and Ninth String Quartet before it and the Fifteenth Symphony after it, the Second Cello Concerto gave Shostakovich some compositional problems.
 The opening Largo was originally conceived as the start of a new symphony.
 But Shostakovich abandoned that idea, and reworked the movement into its present form.
 The finale also gave him trouble.
 He confessed to Rostropovich that he had a finale completely written out but decided it was weak, scrapped it, and replaced it with the one we know today.
 Shostakovich also allowed Rostropovich to make a few changes to the concerto's cadenzas.